Hong Kong is one of the most famous cities in the world, with an intoxicating mix of Chinese and English cultures, both old and new.

 The city also boasts one of the world’s top stock markets.

-2. Victoria Peak
+3. Victoria Peak

-The famous view from Victoria Peak.
+I can never get enough of this famous view from Victoria Peak.
 Image by Moritz on Pixabay.

 Everyone who visits Hong Kong goes to Victoria Peak.
 The views from the top of this mountain are iconic.